nikitavoloboev/data/focusing/rules.md

 - Make code run first.
 Then make it fast (if necessary).
 - Read docs.
 Update docs where needed.
 - Function name should describe what it does.
 Good function names summarize what happens inside.
-- Make sure to copy things I understand.
+- Only copy things I understand.
 Copy correctly.
 - Delimit files with spaces using `-` instead of `_`.
 - Use switch cases over long ifs.
 - Open draft PRs for WIP changes, saying what should be added or considered in `Notes for reviewers` or the related issue.
 Ask for feedback.